 After many years of silence, Adrian Smith returned with Psycho Motel.
 At a time when all things Maiden seemed either lost or controversial, how did Smith do on his own?

 State Of Mind

 Produced by Adrian Smith

 Adrian Smith had been quiet for a long time after leaving Iron Maiden in early 1990.
-He didn’t charge ahead into the land of commercial late 1980s rock music, like many had expected him to do after Maiden.
+He didn’t charge ahead into the land of commercial late 1980s rock music, like many had expected him to do after his first solo project Silver And Gold (1989).
 He might have been a candidate to join Def Leppard in 1992, but that never happened.
 In fact, when Smith resurfaced with a new band and a new album it would be to the heavy tones of down-tuned guitars and pounding drums.

 Psycho Motel grew out of The Untouchables, Smith’s 1993 band experiment.
 The Norwegian connection would be strong with Psycho Motel: Drummer Mike Sturgis had performed and recorded with a-ha and singer Solli was a Norwegian native who had wanted to audition for Maiden after the exit of Bruce Dickinson.
 He was passed on to Adrian Smith and soon fronted Psycho Motel, whose line-up was completed by bassist Gary Leideman.

 The result is a batch of sometimes interesting songs, almost exclusively written by Smith, but also a below par production credited to the band leader.
 Opener Sins Of Your Father fuses heavy contemporary guitars with Smith’s trademark melodic sensibility, and just about overcomes the underwhelming production.
 The record is off to a promising start.